arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 python3 /usr/share/edgetpu/examples/classify_image.py --model /usr/share/edgetpu/examples/models/mobilenet_v2_1.0_224_inat_bird_quant_edgetpu.tflite --label /usr/share/edgetpu/examples/models/inat_bird_labels.txt --image /usr/share/edgetpu/examples/images/bird.bmp
 ```

-here, you should see the inference results from the edge tpu with some confidence values.
+Here, you should see the inference results from the edge tpu with some confidence values.\
-if it aint so, safest bet is a clean restart
+If it ain't so, safest bet is a clean restart

 ### Portainer

-optional, gives you a browser gui for your various docker containers
+This is optional, gives you a browser gui for your various docker containers
 {: .notice}

-install portainer
+Install portainer

 ```zsh
 docker volume create portainer_data